kernladung/hafnium/README.md

 *hafnium* uses [ninja](https://github.com/ninja-build/ninja) as build-tool.

-Open a terminal in the root folder of the repository and:
+To install *hafnium* open a terminal in the root folder of the repository and:

 (in development, currently does not work!)